banats213/E25_41934_Structural/A3/README.md

 ## 3. To be BPMN diagram

 A BPMN diagram describing how the entire structural main-script is supposed/wished to be working has been added in the A3-folder.
+The diagram is created 17.11.2025 and largely reflects how the script is already working.

-It describes how the different analyst scripts in the end will be working together. (not done entirely yet)
+It describes how the different analyst scripts in the end will be working together.

 Use an online viewer or program to see the bpmn-diagram.